-1. Get the Other Parents On Board
+1. Get the Other Parents Involved in Planning the Playdate

 2. Avoid Scheduling Playdates During Meal Times

 So food will not be a concern, schedule playdates before or after meal times.
 Many find that 10:30 in the morning or 2:30 in the afternoon are ideal.
 During the summer, after dinner works well, too.
-If you schedule it after meal times, ask that the other children wash their hands before the playdate.
+If you schedule it right after meal times, ask that the other children wash their hands before the playdate.

-3. Host Playdates at Your Home
+3. Host Playdates in Your Home

-4. Stay With Your Young Child for Playdates at Other People’s Homes
+4. Stay with Your Young Child for Playdates at Other People’s Homes

 When your child is young, it may be best if you stay for the playdate.
 This way, you can be completely responsible for your child.
 You can be sure your normal food allergy precautions are taken, and you can be there if other issues arise.